franklinqin0/blog/_posts/2019-06-28-Spiderman.md

 Franklin,
 We come to forks in our lives almost every day.
 A decision one way or another at each fork could have profound effects on the rest our lives.
 I like to give the example of the young “kid” in high school that decided my future by choosing my vocation and where to attend the university.
 That “kid” was me at a very young age.
 So many times I look back and wonder, what if that “kid” had decided differently?
 What if that “kid” had done it differently?
 What if that “kid” had said something different?
 The way I get myself back to where I really need to be is to remember that we can NOT change the past but we can change the future.
 We can learn from the past and hope we have learned enough to make the best decisions for the future.

 I firmly believe that these decisions are different for each person.
 I greatly admire people that can self-sacrifice for the good of others.
 For example, my niece donated one of her kidneys to a close friend that needed it.
 I like to think that I could do that in a similar situation, but I will never know for sure unless it presents itself to me.
 However, certainly in small ways we all can help our friends and family and those less fortunate almost every day.
 As I get older I find that I have the time and desire to help others.
 What I was surprised to find is that I often receive more in personal satisfaction than I feel I’ve even given in help to others.
 This may seem somewhat far from the Spiderman story, but I like to think it really isn’t!

 S

 ~~

 Thanks for sharing your experience!
 I guess whatever choice I make at each fork, I should and will never regret it.
 Spiderman chose the self-sacrifice and service for the people.
-I will hopefully compose my own unique story, a one a bit different from his.
+I will hopefully compose my own unique story, one a bit different from his.

 ---